timscongack/syn-pg/README.md

 # syn-pg

 **syn-pg** is a Dockerized Python application designed to generate synthetic data at regular intervals for a PostgreSQL database.
 It leverages OpenAI's GPT to create SQL queries, executing them via transactions to ensure consistency.
-This tool is ideal for testing, building, and validating data pipelines.
+This tool is ideal for testing, building, and validating data pipelines or creating synthetic data in the data layer of an application.

 ## Features
 - Scheduled synthetic data generation for PostgreSQL.